Codes for courses and units

-The Bachelor of Medicine/Bachelor of Surgery operates over two semesters each year.
+The Bachelor of Medicine/Bachelor of Surgery and the Bachelor of Medical Imaging operate over two semesters each year.
 The first runs from February to June, the second from July to November.

 To be considered a full time student by the University and Centrelink, you need to be enrolled in at least three units (or 3 credit points) in a trimester.
 However, 4 credit points in a trimester is the usual full time when attempting to complete a course as efficiently as possible.

 A part time study load is 1 or 2 credit points in a trimester.
 You should consider the time it will take you to complete your course if you chose to study part time.

 Each unit code is made up of three letters and three numbers.
 The first number in each code denotes the level of the unit.
 The unit name is usually descriptive of the unit content.

 - EXX111 - Education